-Rucking gets you outdoors and offers you the elevated heart rate of jogging at the more moderate pace – and less impactful activity – of walking, by strapping a load to your back.
-Infrequent long-slow distance (LSD) sessions are important for building a wide aerobic base for use as the platform to increased anaerobic performances.
+Rucking gets you outdoors and offers you the elevated heart rate of jogging at the more moderate pace—and less impactful activity—of walking, by strapping a load to your back.
+These infrequent long-slow distance (LSD) sessions are important for building a wide aerobic base to use as the platform for increased anaerobic performances.
 Unloaded walking uses your bodyweight for resistance, which is fixed, and speed as the intensity variable.
 But the velocity in our walking gait has a low ceiling, allowing only the deconditioned among us to even begin to stimulate a conditioning effect.

 For those who are better conditioned than your typical sedentary coach potato, another variable must be introduced for increased intensities: loading.
 Additionally, using rucking for your LSD work provides a natural mental benefit that you can’t quite seem to get from jogging.
 Get out on a natural trail and explore your world once per week, then dump your anti-depressants (full disclosure: I’m not a doc).

 What the Army Doesn’t Tell You About Rucking